Heart surgery review 'should include Glenfield ECMO unit'

 The review follows NHS recommendations to close the units at Leeds General Infirmary, Glenfield Hospital in Leicester and the Royal Brompton in west London.

-It said it wanted to improve services by creating fewer but larger surgical centres, and said expertise would be retained in the Midlands "through joint planning by Glenfield Hospital and Birmingham Children's Hospital."'Like a barnacle'
+It said it wanted to improve services by creating fewer but larger surgical centres, and said expertise would be retained in the Midlands "through joint planning by Glenfield Hospital and Birmingham Children's Hospital."

 The Independent Reconfiguration Panel (IRP) has been asked to look in detail at how the decisions were reached and report its findings by 28 February, but will not look at plans to move the ECMO unit, the largest in the UK, from Glenfield to Birmingham.